indragiek/SNRLastFMEngine/README.md

 ## Dependencies

 * [JSONKit](https://github.com/johnezang/JSONKit) - Used for speedy JSON parsing of Last.fm API requests.
-* [INKeychainAccess](https://github.com/indragiek/INKeychainAccess) - Objective-C interface to the Mac OS X keychain that is used to store credentials.
+* [INKeychainAccess](https://github.com/indragiek/INKeychainAccess) - Objective-C interface to the Mac OS X/iOS keychain that is used to store credentials.

 Both of these have been added to the project as `git` submodules.
 You can automatically clone the repositories for use with the project by running `git submodule init` and then `git submodule update`.